nus-cs2103-AY2122S1/tp/README.md

 ### Add a new task to a module: `add task`

-Add a new task to the specified module.<br>
+Add a new task to the specified module by providing the module name, task id, task name, and the task deadline.<br>
-Task id must begin with a capital letter 'T', followed by numbers only.
-The numbers must not start with 0.<br>
+Task id must begin with a capital letter 'T', followed by a positive integer.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
-Task deadline must contain either date only/time only/date and time.<br>
+Task deadline can contain either the date and time, or only the date, or only the time.<br>
 Date must be in the form "YYYY-MM-DD".<br>
 Time must be in the form "hh:mm" in 24-hrs format, and will appear in TAB in 12-hrs format.